 As the largest metropolitan area in the world, it goes without saying that the number of things to do in Tokyo are infinite.
 However long you stay in Japan you’re sure to feel like there’s not enough time to discover as much of the country’s amazing capital as you’d like.
 Tokyo is unequalled by other cities with its diverse sights and activities from the historical, traditional and spiritual to the ultra-modern architecture, fashion and pop culture.

-To help you discover the best that Tokyo has to offer, we’ve compiled comprehensive lists on the best things to do in eight of Tokyo’s most loved areas.
+To help you discover the best that Tokyo has to offer, we’ve compiled comprehensive lists on the best things to do in Tokyo’s most loved areas.
 Visit these places and you’ll fall head over heels with Tokyo in an instant!

 Akihabara is an unmissable spot to visit on a trip to Tokyo.
 Step out onto the colourful streets to discover the exciting atmosphere in this anime lover’s dream world with a concentration of unique attractions and goodies you’d be hard pressed to find elsewhere.
 Nicknamed “Electric Town”, prepare for multi-storey buildings brimming with electronics, everything anime-related and every kind of themed cafe you could come up with.